How Essential Oils Work – Summary

-Citrus fruits – as one example – are high in Vitamin C and antioxidants, which is fabulous for guarding against colds and minor infections, but the essential oils do not carry these properties and are not used for this purpose.
-Citrus oils form a range of functions that are generally around reduction of anxiety, lifting of spirits and enabling open-mindedness and creativity.
+Citrus fruits – as one example – are high in Vitamin C and antioxidants, which are fabulous for guarding against colds and minor infections, but the essential oils do not carry these properties and are not used for this purpose.
+Citrus oils form a range of functions that are generally around the reduction of anxiety, lifting of spirits, and enabling open-mindedness and creativity.
 We’ll talk more about that in these blogs.
 In fact, if this interests you, here’s a blog specifically about lemon & lime essential oils.

 This article is more about the top level question – “what do essential oils do and how do they do it”

 Essential oils enter our physiological system primary through the olfactory system (the sense of smell).
 They are also able to be transmitted through the skin (transdermally).

 On inhaling essential oils (or any smell), they enter our system within 30 seconds and will be through our entire body within 30 minutes – way faster than most medications.

 The olfactory system interfaces directly with the limbic brain – the part responsible for emotions and for memories.